Frequently Asked Questions

 - To read about every purchase in detail, please see this guide.

 - Camera/voice recording - this is only used by the Audio/Video notes plugin (for Android version only).
 This feature is optional and by default disabled (it can be enabled in the Plugin Manager).
 It allows to quickly create location-related audio/video notes during a trip.

 - GPS/Network access/SD card are natural requirements for this application.

 - Billing permission - even though the free application doesn't have any in app, it was introduced to get them in and the last moment inapp was excluded.
 There is no reason to remove that in app because it will be needed to go through long procedure of extending permissions again.

-- Go to Settings (on the start screen) — General — Data storage folder.
+- Go to Settings (on the start screen)-> OsmAnd Settings-> Data storage folder (for Android version only).

 - Change the value to a path pointing to the external SD card, on many Android systems it may contain "/storage/extSdCard" or similar.
 Please note that some versions of Android strictly limit your choice of which path will be write-accessible for apps.